groovy/docker-groovy/README.md

 # groovy-docker
 This is the Git repo that will eventually (hopefully) become the official images for Groovy.

+## Instructions for use
+For now, you'll have to build the images first until they're published on Docker Hub.

+### Starting Groovsh
+`docker run -it --rm --name groovy groovy:jre8-latest-alpine`

+### Running a Groovy script
+`docker run -it --rm -v "$PWD":/scripts -w /scripts --name groovy groovy:jre8-latest-alpine groovy <script> <script-args>`

 ## Instructions for a new Groovy release
 1. Change `ENV GROOVY_VERSION` in all Dockerfiles to new version number.
 1. Change `groovyVersion` variable in _buildImages.sh_ to new version number.